 Applying for a Certification Plan

-The certification plan details the coursework and requirements you'll need in order to be eligible to be recommend for a Texas Educator Certificate through the State Board for Educator Certification (SBEC).
+The certification plan details the coursework and requirements you’ll need in order to be eligible to be recommended for a Texas educator certificate through the State Board for Educator Certification.

 The faculty advisor will work with the certification office to complete your certification plan.
 All courses will be evaluated to determine which courses are needed.
-Some courses may be waived for those with EC-12 Special Education certification.
-Please contact Kristen Hassett for more information.
+Some courses may be waived for those with EC-12 special education certification.
+Please contact Dr. Kristen Hassett for more information.

 Prior to applying to take the TExES Educational Diagnostician (253), students are expected to complete all pre-requisite courses and benchmark requirements for the certification.
-Students should consult with Kristen Hassett for details about obtaining certification.
-Information is available at on our Certification webpage.
+Students should consult with Dr. Kristen Hassett for details about obtaining certification.
+Information is available on our certification page.

 Credit toward an M.Ed.